-The Pearl Company is an arts and performance facility in the heart of the Landsdale neighbourhood of downtown Hamilton.
+The Pearl Company is an arts and performance facility in the heart of the Landsdale neighbourhood in downtown Hamilton.

 Renovated in 2006 from a three-story brick factory building by musician Gary Santucci and arts activist Barbara Milne, the facility has devoted two of its three floors to the arts.
-In the past four years, The Pearl Company has launched a number of arts initiatives, including The Art Bus, the Opus Mundi Festival, many concerts and musical events, a number of theatre happenings, a script development series of workshops, and two outdoor festivals.
+(They live on the top floor which is frequently used for post-event receptions.)
+Over the past eight years, The Pearl Company has launched a number of arts initiatives, including the ARTBus, the Opus Mundi Festival, numerous musical events, art openings, a number of theatre festivals, a script development series of workshops, and two outdoor festivals.

 Our Mandate is to: